schwingle/owncloud-quickstart/index.md

 # Connect to the ownCloud Server
 * * *
-You can connect to your ownCloud server with a web browser, a desktop client, or a mobile client.
+You can connect to the ownCloud server with a web browser, a desktop client, or a mobile client.
 Download clients at [https://owncloud.org/download/](https://owncloud.org/download/).

 ## Connect with a Browser